jvanstraten/fletcher_streams/README.md

  - We do not intend to compete with the AXI4(-stream) specification.
    AXI4-stream is designed for streaming unstructured byte-oriented data;
-   OpenTide streams are for streaming structured, complex data types.
+   Tydi streams are for streaming structured, complex data types.

- - OpenTide streams have no notion of multi-endpoint network-on-chip-like structures.
+ - Tydi streams have no notion of multi-endpoint network-on-chip-like structures.
 Adding source and destination addressing or other routing information can be done through the `user` signal.

- - The primitive data type in OpenTide is a group of bits.
+ - The primitive data type in Tydi is a group of bits.
 We leave the mapping from these bits to higher-order types such as numbers, characters, or timestamps to existing specifications.